WestRidgeSystems/jmisb/README.md

 of the `SensorLatitude` class (`IUasDatalinkValue` is a superclass), and this relationship holds in general.

-More complete examples of usage may be found in the <code>viewer</code> demo application and in unit tests.
+More complete examples of usage may be found in the `viewer` demo application and in unit tests.
 Additional sample applications are a work in progress.

 ## Versioning

-jMISB adheres to <i>semantic versioning</i> to communicate to client developers about the scope of changes in any new release.
-Version numbers are formatted as <code>major.minor.patch</code>, where:
+jMISB adheres to *semantic versioning* to communicate to client developers about the scope of changes in any new release.
+Version numbers are formatted as `major.minor.patch`, where:

 1. The major number is incremented to indicate incompatible API changes.
 2. The minor number is incremented to indicate new functionality has been